-Yet regardless of their specific dimensions, the emerging consensus points to green roofs as net positives for cities, especially for those aggressively trying to reduce carbon emissions, relieve overburdened sewage systems, and/or create a more inviting environment thousands of feet in the sky.
+But the emerging consensus appears to point to green roofs as a net positive for cities, especially for those aggressively trying to reduce carbon emissions, relieve overburdened sewage systems or create a more inviting environment thousands of feet in the sky.

 Kramer sums it up this way: “It’s really a great thing to do for the environment.
 It’s a way to save energy costs and you have aesthetics that typically you would never have, especially if you can get a green roof where your windows are looking out on it.
 Especially in a work environment — it’s just so much nicer to look out on a green roof than a [conventional] roof.
 And I think in the end you probably end up having better work performance out of your employees.
 That may be another benefit.”

 These systems can also reduce pathogens and waste volumes and minimize vector attraction and unpleasant odors.